Stolan00/migi/README.md

 # migi
-Desktop application for managing an AniList library, inspired by Taiga and made with QT.
+Desktop application for managing an AniList library, inspired by Taiga and made with Qt.
 Currently incomplete.